-If you’re in search for what book to read next, look no further!
+If you’re in search of what book to read next, look no further!
 Fall always puts me in the mood to curl up with a good book.
 I’m not sure if people still read for fun or if Netflix has completely consumed our generation, but if you do here are a few of my favorite books.

 1. Perks Of Being a Wallflower by Stephen Chbosky

 Ah, this is a feel good book, that I love so much I pulled my senior quote from it,

 “So, I guess we are who we are for a lot of reasons.
 And maybe we’ll never know most of them.
 But even if we don’t have the power to choose where we come from, we can still choose where we go from there.
 We can still do things.
 And we can try to feel okay about them.”

 It’s based in Pittsburgh (my home), so thats pretty cool.
 If you’re feeling nostalgic this is definitely the book for you.